 › Hear from MBiotech’s current Class Reps.
+If you would like to connect with a MBiotech Student Ambassador, send an email to firstname.lastname@example.org.
 Are you a Work Term sponsor?
 Click here to select from our current student profile brochures.

 I’m Jakub, and I chose MBiotech as I have been interested in how innovative technologies can help improve patients’ lives and I wanted to play a role in this outcome.
 MBiotech will give me the opportunity to do just that alongside strengthening my scientific knowledge and introducing me to the world of business and entrepreneurship.
 Additionally, MBiotech has allowed me to develop the practical soft skills vital to success in the industry such as teamwork, collaboration, and networking.
 The opportunities I’ve had at MBiotech are unparalleled to any other program, and I’d suggest it to anyone looking for a career that combines science and business.